12 typical mistakes Polish people make when they speak English

 Analysis:

 In my experience, Polish learners of English have serious issues with make and do.
-They tend to rely on the use of make, particularly when it comes to undefined activities alongside the use of the word something.
+They tend to rely on the use of make, particularly when it comes to undefined activities which the word something refers to.

 8.